-Working Party on Pollution and Energy (GRPE) (Fifty-first session, 16-20 January 2006, agenda item 1.1.)
+Working Party on Pollution and Energy (GRPE)

-PROPOSAL FOR A NEW DRAFT GLOBAL TECHNICAL REGULATION (GTR):
+Fifty-second session Geneva, 6-9 June 2006 Item 1.1. of the provisional agenda

-UNIFORM PROVISIONS CONCERNING THE TEST PROCEDURE FOR COMPRESSION-IGNITION (C.I.)
-AND POSITIVE-IGNITION (P.I.)
-ENGINES FUELLED WITH NATURAL GAS (NG) OR LIQUEFIED PETROLEUM GAS (LPG) WITH REGARD TO THE EMISSION OF POLLUTANTS
+PROPOSAL FOR A DRAFT GLOBAL TECHNICAL REGULATION (GTR): TEST PROCEDURE FOR COMPRESSION-IGNITION (C.I.)
+ENGINES AND POSITIVEIGNITION (P.I.)
+ENGINES FUELLED WITH NATURAL GAS (NG) OR LIQUEFIED PETROLEUM GAS (LPG) WITH REGARD TO THE EMISSION OF POLLUTANTS (World-wide harmonized heavy-duty certification (WHDC) procedure)

-Transmitted by the expert from the European Commission (EC)
+Submitted by the expert from the European Commission (EC)

-Note: The text reproduced below was prepared by the GRPE informal group on World-wide Heavy-Duty Certification procedure (WHDC).
-It is based on a document without an official symbol (informal document No. GRPE-50-4), distributed during the fiftieth GRPE session.
-That document was amended according to informal document No. GRPE-50-14, as agreed by GRPE at its fiftieth session and according to agreements reached at the editorial group meeting on 16 September 2005.
+Note: The text reproduced below was prepared by the GRPE informal working group on the Worldwide harmonized Heavy-Duty Certification procedure (WHDC).
+It is based on documents without an official symbol (informal documents Nos.
+GRPE-50-4, GRPE-50-14 and GRPE-51-6), distributed during the fiftieth and fifty-first GRPE session.
+Following the agreements reached at the fifty-first GRPE session and the eighteenth meeting of the WHDC informal working group on 28 February 2006, this document presents the final text of the draft WHDC gtr and supersedes ECE/TRANS/WP.29/GRPE/2006/9.